1RJB/Tech-Week-2024-Base-Version/README.md

 # Steps to setup
+  - Install MongoDB
-  - Create a virtual environment
+  - Create a virtual environment using "python -m venv myenv" and connect to the venv Python interpreter

-python -m venv myenv
+  - Install the below packages using "pip install -r requirements.txt", or manually install each:
     - Install flask
-  - Install mongodb
     - Install flask-pymongo

-**Install the above packages using "pip install -r requirements.txt"**
+  - Create connection and connect MongoDB database through VSCode's extension
+  - Run "python app.py"